Gesee-y/Cruise.jl/README.md

 ## Provided Modules

-> The following structure is just abstract.
-Cruise.jl isn't really structured as such a set of tools.
-It's just a way to illustrate its internals.

 ### Core

 - [GDMathLib.jl](https://github.com/Gesee-y/GDMathLib.jl): The mathematics toolbox.
 It contains game-dev functions (lerp, slerp, etc.), stack-allocated structures for optimized performance, vector and quaternion manipulation, optimized matrix operations, boxes and circles, an extensible coordinate system, colors, and more.